kumahq/kuma-website/docs/docs/0.5.0/policies/circuit-breaker.md

 # Circuit Breaker

-This policy will look for errors in the live traffic being exchanged between our data plane proxies and it will mark a data proxy as an unhealthy if certain conditions are met and - by doing so - making sure that no additional traffic can reach the unhealthy data plane proxy until it is healthy again.
+This policy will look for errors in the live traffic being exchanged between our data plane proxies and it will mark a data proxy as an unhealthy if certain conditions are met and - by doing so - making sure that no additional traffic can reach an unhealthy data plane proxy until it is healthy again.

 Circuit breakers - unlike active [Health Checks](/docs/0.5.0/policies/health-check/) - do not send additional traffic to our data plane proxies but they rather inspect the existing service traffic.
 They are also commonly used to prevent cascading failures in our services.